lemonliu2023/lingo-reader/README.md

 8. exploring a unified api for different ebook file parser.
 9. picture preview
 10. use scroll api to finish column reader
+11. Now the file is loaded into memory all at once and then processed, this will be bad when ebook files are vary large.
+So it could be better to convert the way to ondemand loading.